ivank/ivank/README.md

 ### My status

-Currently residing in India and working for [Fluent Health](https://fluentinhealth.com).
+I'm a european residing in India and working for [Fluent Health](https://fluentinhealth.com).